FinallyHomeAgents/northsidegta-site/public/content/insights/northside-tastehub-launch/index.md

 ---
 title: "Launching NorthSide TasteHub: A Community Food Vote for the NorthSide GTA"
 slug: northside-tastehub-launch
-author: "Matthew & Landon Mulhall, Finally Home Agents"
+publishDate: 2025-11-24T13:00:00-05:00
-excerpt: >-
+author: Matthew Mulhall & Landon Mulhall | Finally Home Agents |  NorthSideGTA.ca
-  NorthSide TasteHub is our new community-powered food hub for Uxbridge, Georgina, East Gwillimbury, Newmarket, Aurora, Stouffville and Scugog.
+excerpt: NorthSide TasteHub is our new community-powered food hub for Uxbridge, Georgina, East Gwillimbury, Newmarket, Aurora, Stouffville and Scugog.
 Vote for your favourite spots, discover new places to eat, and finally settle all those “best pizza” debates north of Toronto.
 tags:
   - NorthSide TasteHub
   - NorthSide GTA